redconfetti/redconfetti.github.io/_posts/2012-03-19-factory-girl-not-generating-factories-with-scaffold.md

 create test/fixtures/posts.yml
 ```

-Over a year ago there was <a href="https://github.com/indirect/rails3-generators" target="_blank">a gem needed</a> to ensure that generators were present to generate Factory_Girl factories instead of YAML fixtures, but the code for those generators was moved to the official Factory_Girl gem, so that's not the cause of this issue.
+Over a year ago there was [a gem needed][1] to ensure that generators were
+present to generate Factory_Girl factories instead of YAML fixtures, but the
+code for those generators was moved to the official Factory_Girl gem, so
+that's not the cause of this issue.

-It turns out that I had configured factory_girl_rails in my Gemfile only under the 'test' group, and not the 'development' group as well.
+It turns out that I had configured factory_girl_rails in my Gemfile only under
+the 'test' group, and not the 'development' group as well.

 ``` ruby
 group :development, :test do